odedlaz/oded.blog/source/_posts/fedora_uefi.md

 TL;DR:

 Oh wait!
-My paranoid self wants keeps asking to check that I have an fstab entry for the efi partition.
+My paranoid self keeps asking to check that I have an fstab entry for the efi partition.
 Let's give him some peace:

 ```bash